Japan government submits tax hike plan, heads into political showdown

 Opposition to the tax hike also remains strong among the ruling Democrats, who this week spent long hours thrashing out minor changes to the legislation to win over dissenters.

-The government submitted the bills although Noda has yet to find a way to win backing from the opposition, which threatens to use its control of the upper house to block the bill to force an early election.
+The government submitted the bills to parliament on Friday, although Noda has yet to find a way to win backing from the opposition, which controls the upper house and has threatened to block the bill to force an early election.

-"I want to create a society where people think tomorrow will be better than today...
-Removing people's worries about sustainability of the welfare system... is fundamental to that philosophy," Noda told a news conference.

-"Merely submitting the bills is not enough.
-I will do my utmost for their enactment," he said, repeating he was determined to get the bills passed during the current parliament session that ends in June.

 "For the sales tax bill to become a reality, there is no other way than through the realignment of political parties," said Takero Doi, an economics professor at Keio University who has served on government panels on fiscal policy.